mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 ##### 28:14

-Particularly when you do [zazen](glossary#zazen), this is [the] very fundamental path, *[unintelligible]*.
-That’s why we have to throw into zazen itself.
+Particularly when you do [zazen](glossary#zazen), this is [the] very fundamental path for us.
+That’s why we have to throw [ourselves] into zazen itself.
 If you always create some delusion or fascination within your mind, it is not perfect zazen.

 I always tell you, [zazen](glossary#zazen) must be pure zazen.
 You have to get 100 points.
 We have to grab zazen perfectly.
 If you can’t, that is zero, completely zero.
 No 99 points.

 We don’t believe it, but this is a very fundamental, important practice for us.
 Only when you throw yourself into [zazen](glossary#zazen), at that time, [what] is called zazen blooms.
-That is called [Buddha](glossary#buddha), Buddha’s home.
+That is what is called [Buddha](glossary#buddha), Buddha’s home.

 ##### 29:22

 But if you believe [zazen](glossary#zazen) [is] like this, well, you believe zazen is [a] particular practice.
 So Zen says, zazen is not a particular practice; your daily life is practice.
 Gassho, walking, having breakfast; anyway, we have to get 100 points.
 We should handle our daily life with wholeheartedness.
 It’s this which is called *shikan*.

-At that time, your daily life becomes *vehicle*.
+At that time, your daily life becomes [vehicle](glossary#dharma-vehicle).
 What you call the task, is "the task of the fundamental vehicle of transcendence".

 Transcendence means completely there is no need of your effort; something comes from [Buddha](glossary#buddha)’s world.
 Something takes care of you – if you do it.
-And if you create your circumstances which [are] called perfect [zazen](glossary#zazen), [then] perfect zazen takes care of you – even though you don’t want.
+And if you create your circumstances which [are] called perfect [zazen](glossary#zazen), [then] perfect zazen takes care of you – even though you don’t want [it].

 ##### 30:34